 At present, since around 2012, the banks are taxed at 0.47% of deposits, but only 0.01% is going to the protection of deposits.
 The bulk (0.46%) is used to pay off debt incurred during the financial crisis of 1997.
 As of 2017, the amount of debt to be paid off still stood at about 1 trillion Thai baht (about 30 billion U.S. Dollar).
 It is estimated that this debt will be repaid within the next 15 years.

 It was reported in the Bangkok Post of 1 October 2017, that 'section 19 of the Bank of Thailand Act' was amended.
 It now states that financial institutions are mutually responsible when financially ailing peers need to be bailed out!
 Bank of Thailand governor Veerathai is quoted : "In this way financial institutions will take care of one another by not letting any institution to be involved in activities that could cause risk to the system".

 We will possible have to wait a bit to find out how this will work out in practice.

-For protection, deposits need to be in Thai baht (foreign currency accounts are not covered), held in an account in Thailand, and reportedly also deposits in baht by depositors residing outside Thailand are excluded.
+For protection, deposits need to be in Thai baht (foreign currency accounts are not covered), held in an account in Thailand.
+Also accounts in Thai Baht by foreign banks, located in Thailand, are covered.
+At least once I noticed that reportedly also deposits in baht by depositors residing outside Thailand are excluded (please check!).

 Please check accuracy with your Thai bank and financial adviser, if the above is applicable to you.